 I hope you will get a lot out of this series.
 Please get in touch with any comments.

-To get the most out of taking action today I would encourage you to complete the exercises from the past four weeks, links are above.
+To get the most out of taking action today I would encourage you to complete the exercises from the past four weeks, links are above and then join us for part 5 take action now.

 There will never be a better time than right now.
 Yesterday is in the past and tomorrow will always be in the future.
 This is the present moment and you have the ability to take action now.
 You can spend your whole life planning and waiting for a moment to come that may never arrive.
 Take control of your own life now by being true to yourself and start living your goals today.